d12frosted/elpa-mirror/melpa/wiki-nav-readme.txt

     The global minor mode causes button-lock to be turned off/back on for every buffer.

+    This package is generally incompatible with interactive modes such as `comint-mode' and derivatives, due conflicting uses of the rear-nonsticky text property.
+To change this, set customizable variable wiki-nav-rear-nonsticky.

 [[<Compatibility and Requirements]]

     GNU Emacs version 24.5-devel     : not tested